Resident Evil 5: Sales

-The PlayStation 3 version of Resident Evil 5 was the top-selling game in Japan in the two weeks following its release, with 319,590 copies sold.
+The PlayStation 3 version of Resident Evil 5 was the top-selling game in Japan in the two weeks following its release, with 319,590 units sold.
 In March 2009, it became the fastest-selling game of the franchise in the United Kingdom, and the biggest Xbox 360 and PlayStation 3 game release in the country.
-By September 2022, Resident Evil 5 had sold 8.5 million copies worldwide between PlayStation 3, Xbox 360 and download, and the Gold Edition had sold an additional 2.3 million copies across those systems.
-The PlayStation 4 and Xbox One versions sold another 2.6 million copies combined, bringing the total sales to 13.4 million units.
+By June 2025, Resident Evil 5 had sold 9.7 million units worldwide on PlayStation 3 and Xbox 360 with its original release.
+The Gold Edition had sold an additional 2.4 million units on PlayStation 3 and Xbox 360.
+The PlayStation 4 and Xbox One versions sold another 3.7 million units combined, bringing the total sales to 15.8 million units.

 The original release of Resident Evil 5 was Capcom's best-selling individual edition of a game until March 2018, when Monster Hunter: World's sales reached 7.5 million units, compared to 7.3 million for Resident Evil 5 at the time.
-As of June 2020, when taking into consideration the sales of all versions and re-releases of titles, Resident Evil 5 was the third-best-selling Capcom game overall, behind Monster Hunter: World (16.1 million) and Street Fighter II (14.05 million), and it remains the best-selling title in the Resident Evil franchise, outselling its closest rivals Resident Evil 4 and Resident Evil 6 by 1.6 million and 2 million units, respectively.
+It was still the best-selling title in the Resident Evil franchise by far in 2018 with 10.6 million sales across all its editions; the second position at the time was held by Resident Evil 6 with 8.4 million.
+In May 2025, sales of Resident Evil 5 were at 15.5 million copies, though it was expected to be soon overtaken by the 2019 remake of Resident Evil 2, which had 15.4 million sales at the time.

 Awards

 Resident Evil 5 won the "Award of Excellence" at the 2009 Japan Game Awards.
 It was nominated for both Best Action/Adventure Game and Best Console Game at the 2008 Game Critics Awards, Best Action Game at the 2009 IGN Game of the Year Awards, and Best Sound Editing in Computer Entertainment at the 2010 Golden Reel Awards.
 It received five nominations at the 2010 Game Audio Network Guild Awards: Audio of the Year, Best Cinematic/Cut-Scene Audio, Best Dialogue, Best Original Vocal Song – Pop (for the theme song "Pray") and Best Use of Multi-Channel Surround in a Game.
-Karen Dyer was nominated for Outstanding Achievement in Character Performance at the 2010 Academy of Interactive Arts & Sciences Awards; the game also received a nomination for Outstanding Achievement in Art Direction.
+Karen Dyer's portrayal of Sheva Alomar was nominated for Outstanding Achievement in Character Performance at the 13th Annual Interactive Achievement Awards, while the game itself garnered a nomination for Outstanding Achievement in Art Direction.